 In France, social security contributions, as per its name are financing the social security system (including, for example, maternity leave, healthcare, pensions, unemployment benefits).
 These are pre-assigned amounts for specific funds.

 Whereas the income tax budget is managed by the government and its spending vary on government politics a lot.

 I hope this information helped you make sense of the French salary system as I have always found it very different from the other countries I have worked in such as Spain or the UK.

-What is the minimum wage in France this year?
+- How much is the minimum wage in France?

 The minimum wage is updated every year on 1st January.
 In 2021, the French minimum wage per hour is 10.25 € (Decree 2020 – 1598 du 16 December 2020).
 This represents €1,230.61 net/month for a full-time job.
 This is the amount after social charges but before income taxes.

 - What is the average income in France?

 A full-time employee in France makes an average income of €2,340 net per month.
 However, the median monthly salary is €1,845 net/month.

 Considering the high tax and social contribution system paid by individuals but also by the companies, the net income is quite low compared to other countries.